-I used love the freedom Spotify, and similar music streaming platforms, promised.
-You have access to a vast music collection for a small amount of money everywhere.
-Then I faced reality.
-The freedom offered was just an illusion.
+I used to love the freedom Spotify and similar music streaming platforms had promised.
+I had access to a vast music collection everywhere for a small amount of money.
+Then I realized that the freedom offered was rather an illusion.

-- I spent lots of long hours putting together playlists on Spotify to listen to my favorite music and share it with friends.
+I spent long hours putting together playlists on Spotify to listen to my favorite music and share it with friends.
 Until one day I noticed that tracks started to disappear from the playlists because of whatever licensing issues Spotify had with the respective labels.

-- Finally, I do want to support artists and make sure that the money goes to them.
+Finally, I do want to support artists and make sure that the money would go to them.

 Today I use Bandcamp to explore and purchase music.
-About 80% of the artists income recieved through Bandcamp goes directly to the artists.
+About 80% of the artists’ income received through Bandcamp goes directly to the artists.
 You can download your music in high quality.
-And Bandcamp is a great platform to discover new music and recieve the updates of the artists you follow.
+Bandcamp is a great platform to discover new music and receive the updates of the artists you follow.